coralproject/talk/docs/source/integrating/asset-scraping.md

 | `modified_date`    | `meta[property="article:modified"]` |
 | `section`          | `meta[property="article:section"]` |

-You can use the `./bin/cli assets debug <url>` to print the scraped metadata from that URL.
+You can use the `./bin/cli assets debug <url>` command to print the scraped metadata from that URL.
 For example:

 ```bash